Everything You Need to Know About Insurance for Nurses

 - Failure to act as their patient’s advocate

-So, having dedicated insurance for nurses, in addition to the professional liability coverage provided by the hospital employer might provide unparallel holistic protection.
+Having dedicated insurance for nurses, in addition to the professional liability coverage provided by the hospital employer, may well provide unparalleled holistic protection.

 Here are some of the top reasons why you need an individual nursing malpractice insurance